 (5) Historical and legal bases underlying school vaccination programs; and

 Professor Hodge is a national expert on emergency legal and ethical preparedness, obesity laws and policies, vaccination law, and public health information privacy law and policy.
 His work on these and other topics has been cited in The New York Times, The Wall Street Journal, The Washington Post, USA Today, Newsweek, NBC News, Baltimore Sun, Dallas Morning News, San Diego Union Tribune, and numerous, additional regional newspapers, social media cites, and prestigious journals including Science, JAMA, New England Journal of Medicine, American Journal of Public Health, and Public Health Reports.

 He is a prior member of several expert committees of the Institute of Medicine, as well as CDC’s Advisory Committee on Policy, and editorial board member of the UPMC’s journal, Health Security, and the Journal of Disaster Medicine and Public Health Preparedness.
 Professor Hodge also regularly publishes a column on public health law for the Journal of Law, Medicine, and Ethics.
 He advises numerous federal, state, and local governments on public health law and policy issues and has lectured extensively on diverse topics in international locations including Sydney, Toronto, Barcelona, Geneva, and Dublin.

-Before joining the College of Law faculty in 2009, Professor Hodge was a Professor at the Johns Hopkins Bloomberg School of Public Health, an Adjunct Professor of Law at Georgetown University Law Center, and a Core Faculty member of the Johns Hopkins Berman Institute of Bioethics.
-He remains a Senior Scholar at the Centers for Law and the Public’s Health: A Collaborative at Johns Hopkins and Georgetown Universities, for which he previously served as Executive Director.
+Before joining the College of Law in 2009, he was Professor, Johns Hopkins Bloomberg School of Public Health; Adjunct Professor of Law, Georgetown University Law Center; Core Faculty, Johns Hopkins Berman Institute of Bioethics; and Executive Director, Centers for Law and the Public’s Health: A Collaborative at Johns Hopkins and Georgetown Universities.